Can I Have a Beard in My Passport Photo?By Anil Davé | Last updated 23rd April 2019

 - Beard Oil - Yes the secret sauce for your face beast!
 If having a good natural beard oil wasn't important enough for your normal everyday routine, then it's essential for when you're travelling.
 Hot weather and air conditioning can really dry your beard out and even give you beard dandruff.
 Make sure you carry some of this in your travel bag.
-Check out my top beard oil recommendations.
+Check out our range of natural organic beard oils.

 - Beard Balm - If you're going on holiday, then you're going to be out a lot, maybe to bars or even just site seeing.
 Beard Balm is great for giving you that hold, as well as giving your dry beards some essential natural oils.

 - Comb or Brush - Hot weather, sweat from the heat you might find yourself washing your beard more.
 It's going to get knotty.
 Having your trusty beard comb or brush with you is a must.